TUM Master's Seminar: Advanced Topics in Vision-Language Models (SS 2025)

 A successful participation in the seminar includes:

-- Short presentation on May 16th or 23rd (10 minutes talk including questions)
+• Short presentation (10 minutes talk including questions)

 Registration